Yankees vs. White Sox Player Props Betting Odds

 Judge Stats

-- Aaron Judge has 56 hits with 10 doubles, 20 home runs, 44 walks and 43 RBI.
-He's also stolen three bases.
+- Aaron Judge has 58 hits with 11 doubles, 20 home runs and 45 walks.
+He has driven in 43 runs with three stolen bases.

 Judge Recent Games